 · This means it is appropriate to ask God to dispense vengeance and trust His superior knowledge, wisdom, and timing in doing so.

 i.
-In Jeremiah 51:56 God takes the title, the God of recompense and assures, He will surely repay.
+In Jeremiah 51:56, God is given the title, the God of recompense, and we are assured, He will surely repay.

 ii.
 “God is the author of retributive justice, as well as of mercy.
 This retributive justice is what we often term vengeance, but perhaps improperly; for vengeance with us signifies an excitement of angry passions, in order to gratify a vindictive spirit, which supposes itself to have received some real injury; whereas what is here referred to is that simple act of justice which gives to all their due.”
 (Clarke)

 iii.
 “Dr. Samuel Johnson, the maker of the first great English dictionary, made the distinction well when he said, ‘Revenge is an act of passion, vengeance of justice; injuries are revenged, crimes are avenged.’”
 (Boice)